Greeshmaa16/BSP-Record/QRS.md

-## EXP NO 4:	QRS COMPLEX DETECTION FROM ECG SIGNAL
+## EXP NO: 04	QRS COMPLEX DETECTION FROM ECG SIGNAL
 ## DATE :

 ## AIM